Top 11 Best Banjo Brands On The Market

 Bishline

 Rob Bishline has been a banjo fanatic since he was 13 years old.
 Indeed, he grew up playing, repairing, teaching, and building banjos.
 That passion and commitment went on for several decades to become the center of his life.
-Thus, in 2005 he joined forces with fellow banjo lovers and created a company, a vessel to pour all his talent and passion into and give the world next-level banjos at affordable prices.
+Thus, in 2005, he joined forces with fellow banjo lovers and created a company, a vessel to pour all his talent and passion into and give the world next-level banjos at affordable prices.

 Nowadays, it is possible to order custom-made models from the company without breaking the bank.
-Moreover, Rob’s passion and experience can work wonders in delivering perfectly-shaped necks even for the most demanding players.
+Moreover, Rob’s passion and experience can work wonders in delivering perfectly shaped necks, even for the most demanding players.

-Notable banjo: Bishline Midnight Moon Banjo (link to check the price at Elderly Instruments)
+Notable banjo: Bishline Midnight Moon Banjo

 This banjo is closer to a collector’s piece that could be hanging in an art museum than to an instrument to be played night after night.
 That being said, this banjo sounds, plays, and delivers like the elite-level instrument it is.
-Still, the black-stained maple used for the resonance box and the neck has an almost 3-d quality, which resembles the night in all its glory.
+Still, the black-stained maple used for the resonance box and the neck has an almost 3-D quality, which resembles the night in all its glory.

 Also, the ebony fretboard with constellation inlays plays its part in the same concept.
-Opposite that, the marquetry headstock and koa binding bring a yellowish colour to the mix that transforms this banjo into a true work of art.
+On that, the marquetry headstock and koa binding bring a yellowish colour to the mix that transforms this banjo into a true work of art.
 This is a superb candidate for those looking for a next-level instrument in every aspect, including the looks.

 Official website: bishlinebanjos.com